 One of the most valuable tools a childcare provider can use to grow their success is a parent satisfaction survey.
 Conducting an annual survey of your clients can provide you with much-needed data that can be used to improve your childcare center.

-Within your survey, it’s important to ask pointed questions that ask parents to rate their satisfaction in regards to your communication methods, payment processes, curriculum, meals and more.
+Within your survey, it’s important to ask pointed questions that ask parents to rate their satisfaction in regard to your communication methods, payment processes, curriculum, meals, and more.
 Trends in these answers will indicate which parts of your operations are working well, and which are not.

 Begin your survey with basic questions that will help you understand more about your respondents.
 Though you will likely want your parent satisfaction survey to be anonymous, ask questions such as the following to get a better idea of who is completing your survey:

 - How long has your child attended our childcare center?

 - How did you find out about our center?

 - How old is your child (or children)?

 From there, you should ask more direct questions about the processes and activities related to your center.
 For example: